1. What is ANZAC Day?

 If you wish to participate in the March, please be aware of the ANZAC Day March Protocols.
 If you are marching as a Next of Kin and are unsure whom you should be marching with, please call the RSLWA with the details of the person you will be marching on behalf of (i.e. the Unit, Crops, Regiment, Ship they served with).

 For further information please contact RSLWA directly or phone 9287 3799.

 6. Can I lay a wreath during the Sunset Services before ANZAC Day and at the Dawn Service?

 If you would like to lay a wreath during one of the Sunset Services, held at the Flame of Remembrance near the State War Memorial Cenotaph, please contact the RSLWA on 9287 3799 or firstname.lastname@example.org.
 Please note there are limited opportunities to lay a wreath during the Services, however, the general public is welcome to lay a wreath after each Sunset Service.

 Wreath laying during the Dawn Service is by invitation only, however, the general public is welcome to lay a wreath after the Dawn Service has completed.

-7. What are the themes for each Sunset Service?
+7. What is the theme for the Sunset Service?

 8. How can I find out about other Commemorations being held by RSL Sub-Branches?